mikekaels/aws-rekognition-text/README.md

 # aws-rekognition-text
-[Backend] Node Js and Express Js and using services from AWS such as S3 and Rekoknition APIs https://aws-rekognition-text.herokuapp.com/
+[Backend] Node Js and Express Js and using services from AWS such as S3 and Rekoknition.

+APIs https://aws-rekognition-text.herokuapp.com/

 checkout >> https://react-aws-rekognition-text.herokuapp.com/